(Don’t be so focused on operations that you forget about your people. Putting your head down and “doing the work” won’t be enough.)

 What is your strategy to re-engage your team and have them ready for the coming months and the new normal?
 Don’t allow this be a vague concept.
 Sit down.
 Craft a plan.
 Lead.

-Bryan Warren is the President of J3Personica.
-He’s been advising and training physician leaders for twenty years.
-To learn more about him, and about J3Personica and our unique approach to supporting physician leaders, and solving complex problems, visit us at www.j3personica.com
+To learn more about J3Personica and our unique approach to supporting physician leaders, and solving complex problems, visit us at www.j3phealthcaresolutions.com